-The Tax Cuts and Jobs Act of 2018 doubled the maximum child tax credit (CTC) from $1,000 to $2,000 for children under 17 with $1,400 refundable and lowered the minimum eligible income to $2,500 from $3,000.
-It also created a non-refundable $500 CTC for other dependents, and increased the income at which the credit phases out from $75,000 ($110,000 if married) to $200,000 ($400,000 if married).
+The Tax Cuts and Jobs Act (TCJA) of 2018 doubled the maximum child tax credit (CTC) from $1,000 to $2,000 for children under age 17, with $1,400 refundable and lowered the minimum eligible income to $2,500 from $3,000.
+It also created a non-refundable $500 CTC for other dependents and increased the income at which the credit phases out from $75,000 ($110,000 if married) to $200,000 ($400,000 if married).
 These changes will expire after 2025 unless they are extended, reverting to pre-2018 levels24.

 IRS-CTC - Internal Revenue Service (IRS).
 Interactive tax assistant: Is my child a qualifying child for the child tax credit?

 * Journal subscription may be required for access.

 1 TPC-Briefing book CTC - Briefing book: What is the child tax credit?
 Washington, DC: Urban-Brookings Tax Policy Center (TPC); 2020.

 2 CBPP-Cox 2021 - Cox K, Marr C, Sherman A, Hingten S. If Congress fails to act, monthly Child Tax Credit payments will stop, child poverty reductions will be lost.
 Washington, DC: Center for Budget and Policy Priorities (CBPP); 2021.

 3 TCWF-State tax credits - Tax Credits for Working Families (TCWF).
 State tax credits.

 4 Urban-Acs 2021 - Acs G, Werner K. How a permanent expansion of the Child Tax Credit could affect poverty.
 Washington, DC: Urban Institute; 2021.